 - Practice frequent hand-washing hygiene and respiratory etiquette.

 Symptom Monitoring and Self-Assessment

-Temperature screening will not be a general requirement for employees or students to return to campus given medications, room temperature or walking long distances can lead to inaccurate body temperature reading; however, specific campus locations may institute additional monitoring or screening measures as required by ADH.
+Temperature screening will not be a general requirement for employees or students to return to campus; however, specific campus locations may institute additional monitoring or screening measures as required by ADH.

 Who Should NOT come to Campus:

-- Anyone exhibiting symptoms of illness — if you are not feeling well, stay home and call your medical provider or Pat Walker Health Center.
+- Anyone exhibiting symptoms of illness including COVID-19 — if you are not feeling well, stay home and call your medical provider or Pat Walker Health Center.

-- Anyone recently diagnosed with COVID-19 in the previous 14-days.*
+- Anyone diagnosed with COVID-19 in the previous 10 days*.